European shares hold steady, airlines climb as oil price slides

 level in more than three years.

-gained 1.2 percent in Milan and were up 3 percent in New York as
+up 3.1 percent in Milan and up 4.6 percent in New York as the

 Vienna Airport jumped 18 percent after the group